News & Events

 Ms. Lowe focuses her practice on insolvency, reorganization and bankruptcy litigation.
 She joined the firm in 2007 following her graduation from Loyola Law School and before that, completing her undergraduate studies at the University of Arizona.
 She also possesses an LLM in Tax from Loyola Law School.
 Ms. Lowe is a past president of the Orange County Bankruptcy Forum and former member of the Board of Directors of the California Bankruptcy Forum.
 She has also been active with the Junior League of Orange County and The First Tee of Orange County.

 “We are so excited to have these two wonderful lawyers as partners,” said Leonard Shulman, SHB’s managing partner.
 “They have both been tremendous assets of the firm to this point and we felt that based upon their accomplishments, relationship with clients, status in the legal community, and other intangible attributes, it was time to bring both of them within our partnership ranks.”

-To learn more about Ms. Lowe and Ms. Gebhart and generally about Shulman Bastian Friedman & Bui LLP, please visit www.shbllp.com.
+To learn more about Ms. Lowe and generally about Shulman Bastian Friedman & Bui LLP, please visit www.shbllp.com.

 THE FIRM CONGRATULATES, PARTNER, JAMES C. BASTIAN!